When you’re a legit guitar tone seeker like me, deciding between two of the best acoustic guitar shapes out there is not an easy task!

 So, a dreadnought could be balanced or even get boomier depending on which woods it’s made of.

-And same for a 000, it could have a bigger bass if it’s made of the right wood for it.
+And same goes for a 000.
+It could have a bigger bass if it’s made of the right wood for it.